namexuser/body-products/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Vercel Deployment Configuration

+To ensure a successful deployment to Vercel, follow these steps:

+1.  **Set up Environment Variables:**
+    *   In your Vercel project settings, add the following environment variables:
+        *   `VITE_SUPABASE_URL`: Your Supabase project URL.
+        *   `VITE_SUPABASE_ANON_KEY`: Your Supabase project anon key.
+        *   `RESEND_API_KEY`: Your Resend API key.

+2.  **Configure Build Settings:**
+    *   In your Vercel project settings, ensure that the build command is set to `bun run build` and the output directory is set to `dist`.

+## Supabase Setup

+1.  **Create a Supabase Project:**
+    *   Go to the [Supabase website](https://supabase.com/) and create a new project.
+    *   Obtain the `SUPABASE_URL` and `SUPABASE_ANON_KEY` from the project settings.

+2.  **Enable the `submit-purchase-order` Function:**
+    *   In the Supabase dashboard, enable the `submit-purchase-order` function.

+3.  **Configure the `submit-purchase-order` Function:**
+    *   In your Vercel project settings, navigate to the `submit-purchase-order` function.
+    *   Add the following environment variable:
+        *   `RESEND_API_KEY`: Your Resend API key.

+## Custom Domain

+After testing in the staging environment, you can add your own domain to the Vercel project.

+## Contribution Guidelines

+We welcome contributions to this project!
+If you'd like to contribute, please follow these guidelines:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with clear, concise messages.
+4. Test your changes thoroughly.
+5. Submit a pull request.

+Please ensure that your code follows the project's coding standards and that you include appropriate tests.